 When Your Rottweiler Channels their Inner Wolf

 Is your Rottweiler a howler?
-A lot of owners are baffled by the way their Rottie will occasionally throw back their heads and howl away.
+Many owners are baffled by how Rottie occasionally throw their heads back and howl away.
 But does it mean they’re unhappy, and should you be worried?

 Is it Something to Worry About?

 Dogs howl for all kinds of reasons.
 Some of them are benign, and others could indicate that your Rottweiler is struggling with something.
 Ultimately, howling is a way for dogs to communicate with us.

 But, if you’re concerned about the amount your Rottweiler howls, these are some of the reasons they do it.